MicrosoftDocs/azure-devops-yaml-schema/README.md

 The [Azure Pipelines tasks reference](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/) content is built from the articles in the [task-reference](./task-reference/) folder.

-Task articles are created and updated using an automated process when Azure DevOps sprints that contain new or updated tasks are deployed.
+Task articles are created and updated using an automated process that runs when Azure DevOps sprints are deployed.

 The task articles in the tasks reference contain a combination of read-only auto-generated content based on the metadata from the [open source tasks repo](https://github.com/microsoft/azure-pipelines-tasks/tree/master/Tasks), and editable content that can be modified and updated.